Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 Please note that all official electrical supplies consist of Steel Wired Armoured cabling (SWA) including RCD and overcurrent protection at source, and the Exhibitor should make provision for their own distribution

 colours be raised, the official electrical contractor should be contacted for advice.
-Any faults occurring through the incorrect or miss-connection of supplies, will not render the official contractor liable.
+Any faults occurring through the incorrect or miss-connection of supplies, will not render the official supplier liable.
 Any

-Exhibitor’s equipment connected by their contractor to an electrical supply or generator provided by the organiser or official electrical contractor is done without risk to the Organiser and its official contractor.
+Exhibitor’s equipment connected by their contractor to an electrical supply or generator provided by the organiser or official electrical supplier is done without risk to the Organiser and its official supplier.
 The

 The Exhibitor should make provision for their own final check that the correct electrical mains supply has been provided in accordance with their order and confirm that all phasing and voltages are correct prior to